 Palatine Hill

-Yet another mind-blowing, historical place worth visiting on your ticket is Palatine Hill, it is connected to the Roman Forum and is located about 300 meters away from the Colosseum
+Yet another mind-blowing, historical place worth visiting on your ticket is Palatine Hill.
+It is connected to the Roman Forum and is located about 300 meters away from the Colosseum.

-It is considered one of the ancient parts of Rome and is located in the central parts of the Seven Hills of Rome.
+It is considered one of the ancient parts of Rome and is located in the central part of the Seven Hills of Rome.
+You will need to walk a bit to discover all of Palatine Hill and learn the history of it.

-Practical information for Seeing the Colosseum
+Practical information for Visiting the Colosseum

-How to get to the Colosseum
+How to Get to the Colosseum

-It is pretty easy to get to the Colosseum no matter where in Rome you are (they should really just say that ‘all roads lead to the Colosseum’).
+It is pretty easy to get to the Colosseum no matter where in Rome you are (they should just say that ‘all roads lead to the Colosseum’).

-If you are staying in the center of Rome, you can perhaps walk there within 30 minutes depending on where your hotel is.
+If you are staying in the center of Rome, you can perhaps walk there within 30 minutes, depending on where your hotel is.
 That is how I managed to get there from where I was staying.

 Alternatively, you can get to the Colosseum by metro or other public transportation.